 The FDA has guidance for personal importation of drug or device products.
 Below provides information regarding situations for which this might be allowed:

-- Product is not for treatment of a serious condition and there is no known significant health risk (Over the Counter, OTC); and
+- Product is not for treatment of a serious condition and there is no known significant health risk (Over the Counter, OTC); or

 - Product is for the treatment of a serious condition ( Prescription Drug Products):